skraft9/pfsense-security-research/README.md

 | **I: Integrity**            | N (None)      | No tampering                                           |
 | **A: Availability**         | N (None)      | No denial-of-service                                   |

-> Note: I selected `PR: Low` since the exploit only requires a narrowly scoped permission (`WebCfg - Diagnostics: Command`) and did not explicitly grant full admin access.
+> Note: I selected `PR: Low` since the exploit only requires a narrowly scoped permission (`WebCfg - Diagnostics: Command`) and did not explicitly grant the user full admin permissions.

 **CVSS Base Score: 6.5 (Medium)**